 Any construction over or within the easement on your property requires our written consent.

 Where development occurs on a property with an existing sewer or water easement, we must be notified and a suitable arrangement developed to allow protection of the existing assets during development of the site.

 Where there's gated access to an easement, you may need a Power and Water lock to enable continued access.

-To arrange a Power and Water padlock (with a fully-refundable deposit), please visit one of our customer service centres.
+To arrange for a Power and Water padlock (with a fully-refundable deposit), please contact us.